-Experts say Inslee’s shelter-in-place order will add to Seattle economy’s coronavirus-induced pain
+Experts say Inslee’s stay-at-home order will add to Seattle economy’s coronavirus-induced pain

 “It’s going to be another nail in the coffin for our retail food sellers,” said Lindsey Echelbarger, who, along with his son, Nicholas, owns and operates several small shopping centers in Edmonds and Lynnwood.
 Both now wonder how much longer they’ll be able to make their own mortgage payments on those properties.
 “There’s a finite pot of money.”

-But just how much of an impact Inslee’s shelter-in-place order will have is difficult to predict, economists say, in part because they don’t know how long the new order will be in effect or how many businesses would have shut down even without the order.
+But just how much of an impact Inslee’s stay-at-home order will have is difficult to predict, economists say, in part because they don’t know how long the new order will be in effect or how many businesses would have shut down even without the order.

 Hours before the governor’s order was issued, Boeing announced it was suspending production at its Puget Sound facilities.
 Many retailers, including Starbucks and Nordstrom, had already suspended some or all frontline operations as consumers were withdrawing from in-person commercial transactions.